mohsinkumarkiri/mohsin-photobooth-mailer/README.md

 # mohsin-photobooth-mailer
-A backend API that receives email + image data and sends an email
+A backend API that sends email which incl. image data + video data